jesseautomates/case-study-3/README.md

 This analysis identifies the highest-impact opportunities to reduce ticket volume.

-From here, the next step would be:
+From here, the natural next step is to:

 - Implement targeted fixes for top drivers
 - Measure reduction in ticket volume